jskov/openapi-jaxrs-client/src/docs/Configuration.md

     UPCASE: Converts the input to upper case.
     DOWNCASE: Converts the input to lower case.
     LITERAL/value/: Returns the provided value.
+    APPEND/value/: Appends the value to the input.
+    PREPEND/value/: Prepends the value to the input.
     TYPENAME: Converts the input to a valid java identifier (first letter upper case)
     TYPENAME-EDGE: Converts the input to a valid java identifier (first letter upper case, downcase on edges)
     PARAMETERNAME: Converts the input to a valid java identifier (first letter lower case)